Medical Device Patents: Everything You Need to Know

 The judgments in patent cases related to medical devices can be significant, with some patent owners being awarded millions of dollars after their device was used improperly.
 If a judge finds that a person or company has infringed on your medical device, you, the patent owner, are entitled to damages.
 At the very least, the person who infringed on your patent must pay you a “reasonable royalty” for using your device.
 Reasonable royalties are payments that the person would have provided if you had licensed them to use your medical device.

 If you need help applying for medical device patents, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.